KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 ## 9. Gradient-weighted Class Activation Mapping

 I was genuinely fascinated when I discovered that heatmaps could be overlaid onto images to visualize where a neural network focuses its attention.
-This technique provides valuable insights into model interpretability, revealing the network examines clinically relevant regions or irrelevant artifacts.
+This technique provides valuable insights into model interpretability, revealing whether the network examines clinically relevant regions or irrelevant artifacts.

-Initially, I attempted to implement Grad-CAM algorithm with assistance from an LLM.
+Initially, I attempted to implement a Grad-CAM algorithm with assistance from an LLM.
 However, this generated code worked only for the Scratch CNN and consistently failed for MobileNetV2 and EfficientNetB0.
-I throughly investigated the network internals - examining layer names, architectures, and tensor shapes - but the issues remained unresolved.
+I thoroughly investigated the network internals — examining layer names, architectures, and tensor shapes — but the issues remained unresolved.
 The problem appeared to lie in how images were being propagated through the different model architectures.

 I developed three separate visualization functions tailored to each model's architecture:

-For MobileNetV2, the program retrives the first batch from the test dataset and extracts a maximum of 6 images along with their labels, subsequently converting the data into numpy arrays.
-The `activation_map` function connects to an intermediate layer of the network (`out_relu`) to capture its outputm which reveal which regions of the image most strongly activate the neurons in that layer.
-For visualization, a 2 x 6 grid is created, where the top row displays the original images with their true labels, and the bottom row shows the images overlaid with an activation heatmap.
-The activation map is resized to 224 x 224 and applied using `jet` color scheme with 50% transparency.
-The resulting heatmap clearly demonstrates the specific areas the model focuses on whem making a decision: red zones indicate high activation and important features, while blue zones represent areas of low significance.
+For MobileNetV2, the program retrieves the first batch from the test dataset and extracts a maximum of 6 images along with their labels, subsequently converting the data into NumPy arrays.
+The `activation_map` function connects to an intermediate layer of the network (`out_relu`) to capture its output, which reveals which regions of the image most strongly activate the neurons in that layer.
+For visualization, a 2×6 grid is created, where the top row displays the original images with their true labels, and the bottom row shows the images overlaid with an activation heatmap.
+The activation map is resized to 224×224 and applied using the `jet` color scheme with 50% transparency.
+The resulting heatmap clearly demonstrates the specific areas the model focuses on when making a decision: red zones indicate high activation and important features, while blue zones represent areas of low significance.

-The visualization process for EfficientNetB0 follows the same structure as for MobileNetV0.
+The visualization process for EfficientNetB0 follows the same structure as for MobileNetV2.
 The key difference lies in the model and target layer: here, the `activation_map` function extracts activations from the `top_activation` layer of EfficientNetB0, which corresponds to a high-level convolutional layer before the final classification head.

-For the scratch-built CNN, the visualization employs Grad-CAM, a more advanced technique compared to simple activation map.
-The `make_gradcam` function computes gradients of the model's output with respect to the activation of a target convolutional layer (`conv2d_6`), then weights these activations by their corresponding gradients to highlight region that most strongly influence the prediction.
+For the scratch-built CNN, the visualization employs Grad-CAM, a more advanced technique compared to simple activation maps.
+The `make_gradcam` function computes gradients of the model's output with respect to the activation of a target convolutional layer (`conv2d_6`), then weights these activations by their corresponding gradients to highlight regions that most strongly influence the prediction.

 ### Scratch CNN